Zapata-Project/PokemonUnity-Port/README.md

 This project is built around Pokémon Unity's legacy code, it is not recommended to build off of this fork as a starting point.
 Try helping out with Pokémon Unity's new beta framework instead.

-## Demo and Downloads

-There are demos for Windows, Linux, and Mac zipped in [Releases](https://github.com/superusercode/PokemonUnity/releases)!
-Please report any bugs if found.

 ## Credits

 * Framework: [Pokémon Unity Legacy](https://github.com/PokemonUnity/PokemonUnity)